it-opoint/jQuery-slimScroll/README.md

       </div>
     </div>

 As you can see, a new DOM element has been added which wraps both the rail and the scrollbar.
-This simplified a lot of calculations and CSS, and made adding a vertical padding an easy job).
+This simplified a lot of calculations and CSS, and made adding vertical padding (baseline) an easy job.

 Copyright (c) 2013 Opoint AS (http://www.opoint.com)
 Retains the same original license restrictions as original slimScroll